Burp Suite for Pentester: Software Vulnerability Scanner & Retire.js

 Not only the fronted we see or the backend we don’t, are responsible to make an application be vulnerable.
 A dynamic web-application carries a lot within itself, whether it’s about JavaScript libraries, third-party features, functional plugins and many more.
 But what, if the installed features or the plugins themselves are vulnerable?

-So, today in this article we won’t be focusing on any specific vulnerability, rather we’ll follow up with some nice burp extensions that will help us to identify the vulnerable versions of the software or the libraries installed within an application.
+So, in today’s article, we won’t focus on any specific vulnerability.
+Instead, we will explore some useful Burp Suite extensions that can help us identify the vulnerable versions of the software or libraries installed within an application.

 Table of Content